adambard/learnxinyminutes-docs/haskell.html.markdown

 -- Now you can use it in a function:

-say :: Color -> IO String
+say :: Color -> String
-say Red = putStrLn "You are Red!" say Blue = putStrLn "You are Blue!" say Green = putStrLn "You are Green!"
+say Red = "You are Red!"
+say Blue = "You are Blue!"
+say Green =  "You are Green!"

 -- Your data types can have parameters too: